3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # Define Force Move Section

-be sure to define the force move section in your printer.cfg file or your printer wont be able to make use of the new homing routine.
+Be sure to define the force move section in your printer.cfg file or your printer wont be able to make use of the new homing routine.
 ```
 [force_move]
 enable_force_move: True